-- We acquired Mobcrush, effective June 1, 2021, focusing on the required integration activities, including integration of our sales, engineering and product teams into the fourth quarter of 2021.
-We believe the acquisition of Mobcrush will enable us to provide brands, advertisers, and other consumer facing businesses with significant audience reach across the most important engagement channels, providing livestream and video on demand social media audience reach through a network of mid-tier social media influencers.
-With the acquisition of Mobcrush we acquired the potential for a U.S. monthly viewing audience of 85 million, which would create a top 50 U.S. media property according to measurements used by Nielsen. - In August 2021, we completed the acquisition of Bannerfy which reinforces our commitment to helping creators monetize their fan base as they seek to turn their passion into their livelihood and provides brands with access to additional premium inventory from creators through Super League, to establish organic connections with their fans and followers.
-Based in the United Kingdom, and having already onboarded a strong roster of European gaming creators and brand partners, and as the first international acquisition by Super League, Bannerfy represents another path to expansion of our advertising and sponsorship partner base. - On October 4, 2021, we completed the acquisition of Bloxbiz, a dynamic advertising platform designed specifically for metaverse environments.
-Bloxbiz's initial deployment enables brands to advertise across popular Roblox game titles and helps Roblox creators with monetization and game analytics.
-Bloxbiz's advertising platform reaches more than 70 million monthly active Roblox users across a collection of more than 150 curated, brand-safe games.
+- We acquired Mobcrush, effective June 1, 2021.
+We believe the acquisition of Mobcrush will enable us to provide brands, advertisers, and other consumer facing businesses with significant audience reach across the most important engagement channels, providing livestream and video on demand social media audience reach through a network of mid-tier social media influencers. - In August 2021, we completed the acquisition of Bannerfy which reinforces our commitment to helping creators monetize their fan base as they seek to turn their passion into their livelihood and provides brands with access to additional premium inventory from creators through the Company, to establish organic connections with their fans and followers.
+Based in the United Kingdom, and having already onboarded a strong roster of European gaming creators and brand partners, and as the first international acquisition by the Company, Bannerfy represents another path to expansion of our advertising and sponsorship partner base. - On October 4, 2021, we completed the acquisition of Bloxbiz Co. (doing business as, and hereinafter referred to as "Superbiz"), a dynamic advertising platform designed specifically for metaverse environments.
+Superbiz's initial deployment enables brands to advertise across popular Roblox game titles and helps Roblox creators with monetization and game analytics.
+Superbiz's advertising platform reaches more than 70 million monthly active Roblox users across a collection of more than 150 curated, brand-safe games.
 In-game ads take the form of creative billboards that complement the gaming experience, allowing for natural discovery without interrupting gameplay.
-The ads are measured through Bloxbiz's advanced technology, which verifies viewability in a 3D space and provides aggregated audience geographic, language, and device data.
-The acquisition allows us to execute on our strategic plans to extend our existing and expanding presence and reach in the metaverse.
+The ads are measured through Superbiz's advanced technology, which verifies viewability in a 3D space and provides aggregated audience geographic, language, and device data.
+The acquisition allows us to execute on our strategic plans to extend our existing and expanding presence and reach in the metaverse